MikeiLL/mz-mindbody-api/readme.txt

 Initial release.

 == Upgrade Notice ==

+= 2.3.8 =
+Now you can display Events (Enrollments) as a list with Modal Popup showing details.

 = 2.3.7 =
 * New parameter for Events - "list=1" to display short list of events